 Most cases do settle, especially as lawsuits move closer to trial (or after bellwether trials in an MDL proceeding) and parties get a better sense of the evidence and the strengths and weaknesses of their arguments.
 And even if the two sides don't come together on their own to try to resolve the case out of court, most judges require plaintiffs and defendants to attend at least one mandatory settlement conference before trial begins.
 (Learn more about how personal injury settlements work.)

 If you've been injured by an IVC filter, you should talk to an experienced attorney.
 A knowledgeable lawyer will explain the relevant laws and court procedures, including MDLs, and the full range of your strategic options.
-An attorney can present the pros and cons of settlement, including the fact that once you settle, you can't go back and ask for more money, even if it turns out your injuries are worse than you first thought.
+An attorney can present the pros and cons of settlement, and navigate your case toward the best possible outcome.